soundasleep/jevon.org/wiki/ICQ_Contacts_in_XML.md

 ---
 layout: page
-title:  "ICQ Contacts in XML"
+title:  ICQ Contacts in XML
 author: jevon
-date:   2013-01-07 01:23:51 +1300
+date:   2013-01-07 01:23:51 +13:00
-tags:   [Article, Todo, Archived]
+tags:
----

-This site used to host a quick and dirty hack, which would allow you to retrieve some basic contact information about a user in ICQ via [XML](XML.md).
-It no longer works and I don't plan on supporting it again in the future.
-The remaining content is archived for historical purposes only.
+  - Article
+  - Todo
+  - Archived
+redirect_from:
+  - "/wiki/icq_contacts_in_xml"
+  - "/wiki/Icq Contacts In Xml"
+  - "/wiki/icq contacts in xml"
+  - "/wiki/Icq_Contacts_In_Xml"
 ---

 It takes this page:
 <blockquote>http://www.icq.com/whitepages/about_me.php?uin=41466024</blockquote>
 And returns this: